-The Normal Pension Age (NPA) under the Local Government Pension Scheme (LGPS) 2014 is linked to your State Pension Age (SPA).
-However, you may voluntarily retire from age 55, but your benefits will be actuarially reduced to take account of early payment before your NPA.
+The Normal Pension Age (NPA) under the Local Government Pension Scheme (LGPS) 2014 is linked to your State Pension Age (SPA)1, with a minimum age of 65.
+However, you may voluntarily retire from age 55, but your benefits may be actuarially reduced to take account of early payment before your NPA.